sarahabell/sarahabell.me/_pages/about-sarah.md

 Hi, my name is Sarah Abell.
 I'm an artist based in Berkshire, UK.

-I focus on ceramics and jewellery made with from my own hand-crafted beads.
+I focus on ceramics and jewellery made from my own hand-crafted beads.